Asian American Psychologist

 Other formative clinical experiences:

-• Working with migrants, refugees, and asylees from Asia
+Working with migrants, refugees, and asylees from Asia

-• Supervising the clinical work of students in a Master’s program for counseling
+Supervising the clinical work of students in a Master’s program for counseling

-• Working with first generation college students
+Working with first generation college students

-• Training in contemporary psychoanalysis
+Training in contemporary psychoanalysis

 Why I Became a Psychologist

-I became a psychologist after many years of not knowing what I wanted to do.
+I became a psychologist after many years of not knowing what I wanted to do in young adulthood.
 I taught English in Korea (as many twenty-somethings do when they don’t know what they’re doing with their lives).
 I worked as an administrative assistant.
 I worked at a law firm to see what being a lawyer was like.
 (Remember, lawyers are part of the “holy trinity” of acceptable careers to Asian parents.)
 During this time in my life, the only thing that made me feel productive and brave was going to weekly therapy.
 I entered therapy to try to “fix” myself because I believed I was a failure.
 I was stuck in indecision about my career and I was having a lot of trouble with romantic relationships.
 After I started learning more about myself with the help of therapists, I started to realize that in a lot of ways, I wasn’t living life on my own terms.
 I was making the choices of someone who did not feel empowered and did not expect to be happy.

 Why I Started My Practice

-I enjoyed the financial security and great benefits of my corporate/managed care mental health job.
+I enjoyed the financial security and benefits of my corporate/managed care mental health job.
 I loved my colleagues and I loved being part of a large interdisciplinary team.
 Being on the front lines of mental health was great for training and learning.
 For my own mental health and well-being, however, it wasn’t so great.
 The hours were long, the paperwork requirements demanding.
 Having to determine whether someone’s concerns met “medical necessity” put me in an ethical quandary on a near daily basis.
 Over the years, my caseload became large and unwieldy.
 I was forced to continue taking new clients every week, which meant that I was only able to see the rest of my caseload about once every 4-6 weeks.
 It was so demoralizing for both me and my clients.
 I wanted to provide high quality care but the system did not support that.

 The other problem during this time was that I wasn’t doing the work that was really calling to me.
-I knew I didn’t want to be a generalist who sees anybody who happens to call in because in therapy, a good fit is everything.
+I knew I didn’t want to be a generalist who tries to treat any random person who happens to call.
+In therapy, a good fit is everything.
 I knew I was a good fit for some people and not for others.
 I knew that when I worked with AANHPI clients, I felt energized and was in a flow state in session.
 It meant so much to me to validate and normalize the complex experiences my AANHPI clients shared with me.
 But leaving a “good job” with great benefits and a pension is not an easy thing to do.
 Starting a private practice on your own is scary and uncertain.
-Like many children of immigrants, I was raised to prioritize safety and view life from the lens of scarcity.
-In my journey, however, I’ve come to believe that risks are often worth taking, especially when our self-actualization is at stake.
-In this sense, this private practice embodies not just my adventurous spirit but also the wisdom of putting myself first.
+Like many children of immigrants, I was raised to prioritize security and predictability.
+Now that I’ve built my practice, I’ve come to believe that risks are often worth taking, especially when the “safe” option no longer feels safe because it causes burnout.

 Asian American Psychologist: Who I Work With